stacks-archive/cli-blockstack/README.md

-## This is the legacy version of the Blockstack CLI that supports Stacks blockchain 1.0 transactions only.
-A new branch with support for Stacks blockchain 2.0 is being worked on here: https://github.com/blockstack/cli-blockstack/pull/40
+## This repo is no longer maintained.
+This is the legacy version of the Blockstack CLI that supports Stacks blockchain 1.0 transactions only.
+See [Stacks.js](https://github.com/blockstack/stacks.js) for the Stacks CLI.

 ## Intended Audience